Things to do in Gdansk

 Popular Tour Itineraries Featuring Gdansk

 Spend some time in Gdansk on a tour that takes in other cities in Poland and neighboring countries.
-Our vacation packages including Gdansk and other destinations throughout Poland and Europe hassle-free.
+Our custom tour packages including Gdansk and other destinations throughout Poland and Europe make multi-city trips hassle-free.
 We take care of getting you from place to place, accommodation, excursions and activities.

 Click on your choice of itinerary, select number of travelers in your party, month of travel, and desired star level of accommodation to get an approximate price.
 Submit the enquiry form with any additional details and we can start planning your customized trip.